Inaugural McGowan Forum on Ethics in Leadership: Ethics in Journalism

 In this inaugural Forum, a distinguished panel of leaders from various segments of the field – from active journalists to policy makers – will explore the critical ethical questions raised by our modern media structure and the blight of so-called “fake” news, e.g., how misinformation affects democracy, why is it so difficult to differentiate between “real” and “fake” news, and what are ethical responsibilities of journalists, of government, and of businesses who sell advertising on fake news sites.

-Panelists include Jay Cost, The Weekly Standard; Amy Hollyfield, deputy managing editor for politics and features for the Tampa Bay Times; Nicholas Lemann, Joseph Pulitzer II and Edith Pulitzer Moore Professor of Journalism at Columbia University; and Craig Newmark, founder of craigslist and the Craig Newmark Foundation.
+Moderated by Margaret Sullivan, media columnist for The Washington Post, panelists include Jay Cost, senior writer at the Weekly Standard; Amy Hollyfield, deputy managing editor for politics and features for the Tampa Bay Times; Nicholas Lemann, Joseph Pulitzer II and Edith Pulitzer Moore Professor of Journalism at Columbia University; and Craig Newmark, founder of craigslist and the Craig Newmark Foundation.

 The McGowan Forum on Ethics in Leadership is made possible in part by the National Archives Foundation with the generous support of the William G. McGowan Charitable Fund.